 The beauty behind creating learning opportunities at home is that they work around your family’s schedule!
 Daytime, afternoons, evenings, or weekends—you have the power to create these opportunities at an optimal time for both you and your child.

 In a typical preschool setting, the day begins and ends at a certain time.
-If your child attends preschool, being absent could potentially result in missed learning opportunities.
+If your child attends preschool, being absent could result in missed learning opportunities.
 You can help keep that momentum going by filling the gaps with learning opportunities at home.
-If your child stays home, you now have the ability to implement lessons that are usually accomplished within the preschools.
+If your child stays home, you can now implement lessons usually accomplished within the preschools.

 Creating learning opportunities at home is as easy as having the materials, a little bit of time, and some imagination!